 On the "Lethality" side of this scale, we have the infamous Blue-Eyes White Dragon, which serves no other purpose than to be pure, unbridled beatstick... especially if you upgrade to the Blue-Eyes Ultimate Dragon, which is a fusion of three of these things whose firepower is only matched by 2 monsters in the whole game... one of whom, Master Dragon Knight, is a further fusion of this monster and Black Luster Soldier (who, on his own, is Blue-Eyes White Dragon with a sword and shield).
 So yeah, Blue-Eyes goes from boom to bigger boom to even bigger boom.

 Brought to an unprecedented awesome when you find the series of supporter cards specifically MADE to back up the Blue Eyes.
 The theme deck that centers around the Blue Eyes is a prime example.
-Paladin of the White Dragon can be freely tributed at the time of its summoning to bring forth a FREE Blue Eyes White Dragon into battle, Kaibaman with the same effect with no strings attached, White stone of destruction to add a Blue eyes to your hand and with the setup, it can easily be a free trip to unloading all three on your side of the field as much as possible.
+Paladin of the White Dragon can be freely tributed at the time of its summoning to bring forth a FREE Blue Eyes White Dragon into battle, Kaibaman with the same effect with no strings attached, White Stone of Destruction to add a Blue-Eyes to your hand and with the setup, it can easily be a free trip to unloading all three on your side of the field as much as possible.
+And Burst Stream of Destruction lets your Blue-Eyes destroy all active enemy monsters, at the expense of merely giving up its attack for one turn.
+(And nothing says you can't have another monster do a direct attack to the opponent's life points afterward, just as long as it's not a Blue-Eyes.)
 Kaiba was also quick to make his signature combo the Ultimate dragon split which means that on direct attack, it can deal 13500 direct damage to any player, a one turn kill.